Understanding AI Behavior and Realistic Use Cases

 • "Sounds nice" is too subjective and unclear.

-• No role or format defined.
+• No role or output format is defined.

-Improved Prompt
+Improved prompt

 "Act as an SEO copywriter.
 Using the product name, short description, and key features provided, write one 120-word paragraph optimized for search engines.
 Maintain a friendly and professional tone."